You started a blog, and one thing’s for sure –

 Not every blog post that you optimize with keywords will rank.
 There are other factors to ranking in Google that I feel is a much more reliable tactic than using keywords.

-Later in the post, I dive deeper into using this tool to figure out what to blog about.
+Later in the post, I dive deeper into using this tool to figure out what sort of things to write about.

 6. Unique Content